 Let’s give things names:

-• git-repo is the original repo you used so far.
+- git-repo is the original repo you used so far.
 It might even be your local copy of the code in your computer, this does not affect the test;

-• gerrit-origin is the Fort-Knox central repository where you can push proposed changes
+- gerrit-origin is the Fort-Knox central repository where you can push proposed changes

-• gerrit-local is your humble local copy of gerrit-origin
+- gerrit-local is your humble local copy of gerrit-origin

 There are few assumptions that will make you decide whether it’s worth reading on or not:

-1. you have git-repo with a branch source containing the commits you want to push into gerrit-origin;
+- you have git-repo with a branch

-3. you want to preserve history, so each commit in the branch of git-repo will have to end up in a commit in gerrit-origin;
+to push your commits; - you want to preserve history, so each commit in the branch of git-repo will have to end up in a commit in gerrit-origin;

-5. this will be your first import of some consistent history, from that point in time on you will use gerrit-local and forget about git-repo (i.e. you will definitely jump on the Gerrit carriage for this development).
+(see Gerrit documentation) and hope that someone will be so kind as to accept those changes, but nothing fancier. - this will be your first import of some consistent history, from that point in time on you will use gerrit-local and forget about git-repo (i.e. you will definitely jump on the Gerrit carriage for this development).

 We’ll see later what you can do if some of the above do not apply… you lucky!